openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

-On GitHub if you are using the Github apps, you can go to the Checks tab and click on the upper left button called "Re-Run" and Pipelines as Code will react to the event and restart testing the PipelineRun
+On GitHub if you are using the Github apps, you can go to the Checks tab and click on the upper left button called "Re-Run" and Pipelines as Code will react to the event and restart testing the PipelineRun.

 ### Gitops command on pull or merge request